maxbrodeur/course-hub/README.md

 # course-hub
 Scheduling for McGill students
-A project for McHacks 9 2022
+\nA project for McHacks 9 2022